LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    Spy points set.
    yes

-Line numbers and predicate spy points can be removed by using the method ``nospy/1``.
+Line numbers and predicate spy points can be removed by using the debugger ``nospy/1`` predicate.
 The argument can be a spy point, a list of spy points, or a non-instantiated variable in which case all spy points will be removed.
 For example:

 .. code-block:: text